Boogie People

 Boogie People is the eighth studio album by American blues rock band George Thorogood and the Destroyers.
 It was released in 1991 by the label EMI America Records.
 The album was not as successful as Thorogood's previous albums, but it did contain the song "If You Don't Start Drinkin' (I'm Gonna Leave)", which eventually became a concert staple.

 The album was produced by Terry Manning, as well as the Destroyers themselves.

 Following Boogie People's release, the Destroyers embarked on a tour supporting the album, beginning March 16.

 Release

 EMI America released Boogie People on February 26, 1991.
 The album debuted at No. 148, and peaked at No. 77 on the Billboard 200 chart.
 The album eventually sold more than 300,000 copies.

 Two singles were released from the album.
 "If You Don't Start Drinkin' (I'm Gonna Leave)" was the lead single.
 The single peaked at No. 5 on the Mainstream Rock chart.
 "Hello Little Girl" was also released as a single.
 It debuted at No. 36, and peaked at No. 15 on the Mainstream Rock chart.
 Music videos were made for both singles.

+Touring and promotion

+The tour for the album began March 16, 1991.
+The first leg of the tour was completed by May.
+They didn't tour until the second leg of their tour in July.
+On July 28, they played at the Oregon State Penitentiary in Salem.
+The tour ended on August 31, in Allentown, Pennsylvania.

+A listening party was held for the album in April 1991 by A.H.
+Entertainers.
+Excerpts from the album were played on the French rock radio station Oüi FM.